-Main X Men Films guesses here.
+Main X-Men Film Series guesses here.

-In the movieverse, Emma Frost is Cyclops' motherWell, she'd be way too old to be his girlfriend.
-And it kind of fits with the decision to make Havok his father instead of his younger brother.
+In the movieverse, Emma Frost is Cyclops' motherShe'd be way too old to be his girlfriend and it kind of fits with the decision to make Havok his father instead of his younger brother.
 On top of that, it would be kind of amusing to see everyone's favorite snarky, white lingerie-clad Dominatrix become the mother of the guy that she's currently sleeping with.
 Because, y'know...if you're going to annoy fans by messing with Canon, you might as well have some fun with it.

 Xavier was always bald.That's why he told Beast not to touch his hair because he was really wearing a wig.
 Maybe he uses his powers to make people think that he has hair.

 Darwin is alive.He's Darwin, he can survive being atomized by a condensed plasma blast!
 He just needs some time to put himself back together.
 The comics support this idea; he did survive having his body destroyed.
 He grew a new one.